 Your students need to accept from the beginning, mistakes are going to be made.
 It will be a clumsy journey but that is the joy of language learning.
 You try, fail, practise, then succeed.
 Perfect execution of language doesn’t even happen for native speakers.
 By setting and completing small and attainable tasks, your students will gain confidence and a sense of achievement from a series of small wins.
 At the end of the day, if your student can order a coffee and a pastry successfully, does it matter if they used one wrong verb ending?

 These five reminders are meant to show learners that bilingualism is achievable and not as intimidating as it may appear to be.
 New cultures, stories and experiences lie on the other side of the language barrier.
 But there are many doorways through.
-Encourage your students to find ways to enjoy language, such as through film, TV, literature, or music.
+You can try using Clear Pronunciation 1 to familiarise your students with the sounds of English, and Clear Pronunciation 2 to practise putting those sounds in speech.
+Or encourage your students to find ways to enjoy language, such as through film, TV, literature, or music.
 By aligning their interests with their goals, you may find their motivation and engagement increase.
 Ludwig Wittgenstein once wrote: ‘the limits of my language are the limits of my world’.
 And why be limited?

 I’d like to thank Thom Jones for his contribution to this blog post.
 You can listen to more insights about bilingualism here.